Initial setup and confirmation

 Term posting and tuition & fees invoice

-When will the 9PAY payments be applied to the charges on the Student Account?
+When will the 9PAY payments be applied to the charges on my tuition and fees account?

 9PAY payments are applied to the undergraduate student accounts as follows: